open-telemetry/opentelemetry-specification/specification/metrics/api.md

 When more than one Instrument of the same `name` is created for identical Meters, denoted _duplicate instrument registration_, the implementation MUST create a valid Instrument in every case.
-Here, "valid" means an instrument that is functional and can expected to export data, despite potentially creating a [semantic error in the data model](datamodel.md#opentelemetry-protocol-data-model-producer-recommendations).
+Here, "valid" means an instrument that is functional and can be expected to export data, despite potentially creating a [semantic error in the data model](datamodel.md#opentelemetry-protocol-data-model-producer-recommendations).